 If you get a closer look at the invader ants in your garden, you’ll find several types of ants.
 Here are the most common types that you will find in your garden that could harm your vegetable garden:

 Nuisance ants often build their nests and colonies hidden under the soil, close to your home.
-You will find them both in an outdoor garden or indoor once in the soil or under any object.
+You will find them both in an outdoor garden or indoors once in the soil or under any object.
 They will make a trail which they will keep hidden under the soil as well.
 These invisible trails of these ants lead them to their source of water and food.
 They’re well capable of contaminating and infesting your vegetables.

 These ants don’t usually build their mounds in your house, but they can enter searching for food.
 Their nest and trails are clearly visible as they make them along the sidewalks, decks, and other visible places.
 Controlling them won’t be too hard as the nuisance ants as you can spot them clearly and earlier.